silverqx/TinyORM/docs/tinyorm-relationships.md

     user->posts()->whereEq("active", 1).get();

-You are able to use any of the Laravel [query builder's](/docs/{{version}}/query-builder) methods on the relationship, so be sure to explore the query builder documentation to learn about all of the methods that are available to you.
+You are able to use any of the Laravel [query builder's](query-builder) methods on the relationship, so be sure to explore the query builder documentation to learn about all of the methods that are available to you.

-So far, not all query builder methods are proxied on the relation base class.
+So far, not all query builder methods are proxied on the relation base class, only basic `where` methods are proxied.

 <a name="chaining-orwhere-clauses-after-relationships"></a>
 #### Chaining `orWhere` Clauses After Relationships